andrewcbancroft/datadaylife-blog/_posts/debug-script-task-ssis.md

 Double-click the Script *task*

+Click Script and then click Edit Script...

 ### Script Component (Data Flow)
 Click the Data Flow tab

 Double-click the Script *component*

-Click Script and then click Edit Script.
+Click Script and then click Edit Script...

 ## 2) Set the breakpoint
 Locate the line of script on which you want to set a breakpoint